 Min. deposit: 1 500 ZAR/100$

 Plus500 features ZAR accounts, the minimum deposit here is 1500 South African Rand.
-The company is licensed in SA by the FSCA and supports trading with up to 1:300 leverage.
-Plus500 charges competitive spreads and allows speculation on EUR/ZAR, USD/ZAR, GBP/ZAR and as well as on some South African stocks.
+The company is licensed in SA by the FSCA and supports trading of over 2 000 trading instruments, some of which SA traders can trade with up to 1:300 leverage.
+Plus500 charges competitive spreads that start from 0,6 pips and allows speculation on a couple of forex pairs with ZAR as well as on some SA stocks.